eakneller/ipatoolkit3D/README.md

 # ipatoolkit3D
 IPAtoolkit3D is a collection of Python scripts using Scipy, Numpy and Numba for integrated petroleum systems analysis (IPA) including parallel map-based basin thermal history with inverted boundary conditions, hydrocarbon generation and expulsion, flexural restoration of basin geometry, flexure-based salt restoration and trap-specific charge calculations based on evolving migration fetch areas.
+Numba is used to parallelize large loops and translate numerically intensive Python code into optimized machine code using the LLVM compiler library.

 The following versions were used to build the IPAtoolkit3D:
 * conda 4.3.3